 Chad Klopner died Aug.
 17 from cancer.

-The three were among 31 people in the Tarrant County homeless community who died in 2013 and will be remembered at two memorial services Wednesday.
+The three were among 31 homeless people in the Tarrant County homeless community who died in 2013 and will be remembered at two memorial services on Wednesday.

 “These are a few of the ones I knew,” said Rebecca Cox, continuum of care coordinator for the Tarrant County Homeless Coalition.